Nevada Arrest Records and Warrant Search

 Unlike most states, Nevada has no statute regarding the expungement of criminal records, including arrest records, but does allow for the sealing of such records under certain circumstances.
 An expungement is the deletion or erasure of criminal records from public viewing.
 Sealing records is no different from expungement except that your sealed records are still available for access by law enforcement agencies.

 You can have your arrest records sealed if you were later acquitted or had the charges dropped or dismissed.
 To do so, you must obtain a verified record of your arrest from the Central Repository for Nevada Records of Criminal History and from the arresting law enforcement agency.
 You must also list those agencies or custodians of records that you believe have possession of such records since the order to seal your records must be directed to them.

-There is no federal or state law prohibiting employers or others from using such information against you but the EEOC, or Equal Employment Opportunity Commission, as well as the Nevada Equal Rights Commission have stated that using an arrest record to deny you employment may create an adverse impact against certain protected groups.
+There is no federal or state law prohibiting employers or others from using such information against you.
+Still, the EEOC, or Equal Employment Opportunity Commission, as well as the Nevada Equal Rights Commission, have stated that using an arrest record to deny you employment may create an adverse impact against certain protected groups.

 On This Site, You can find Public records on:

 Criminal, Arrest, Police, Inmate, Warrant Search including: